ahammer/adams_clock/README.md

 - A not physically accurate space simulation
 - Sun, Earth and Moon
-- A digital clock in the top-left
+- A digital clock in the top-left so you can actually tell the time.
 - "Dark" and "Light" themes.
 The sun is much bigger in the Light Theme.

 How it works

-Sun = Hour hand
+- Sun = Hour hand
-Earth = Minute Hand
+- Earth = Minute Hand
-Moon = Seconds hand
+- Moon = Seconds hand

-Sun and Earth rotate the screen.
-Moon rotates the earth.
+- Sun and Earth rotate the screen.
+- Moon rotates the earth.

 Check the screenshot for reference times/examples, or the youtube link below.